 Understanding the trichome development timeline is key to producing high-quality, intentionally balanced experiences for the cannabis consumer.
 Trichomes are the resin glands or sticky outgrowths on the surface of buds, stems, stalks, and leaves of a cannabis plant.
-The Greek root of the word trichome translates to “growth of hair”, which appropriately describes their fuzzy, hair-like appearance.
+The Greek root of the word trichome translates to “growth of hair,” which appropriately describes their fuzzy, hair-like appearance.

 How to Examine Trichomes

 Because growing cannabis is an extremely delicate process, it is vital to carefully observe trichome development during a plant’s flowering process.
 By observing the color and opacity of trichomes, growers can often determine the best time to harvest for designated types of consumer experiences.
 However, it can be very difficult to identify when a trichome is cloudy versus clear.
-There are numerous stages trichomes go through and first-time growers will benefit from referencing other growers’ trichome color charts and harvest charts.
+There are numerous stages trichomes go through and first-time growers will benefit from referencing an experienced growers’ trichome color charts and harvest charts.

 Trichomes can be as small as 10 micrometers and as large as 500 micrometers.
 Because of their minuscule size, trichomes are best observed through a device that can magnify between 30 and 120 times.
 Under the microscope, trichomes appear like tiny hairs on the surface of the cannabis plant.
-Growers should focus on the trichomes that resemble the shape of a mushroom, as these are the trichomes that contain the psychoactive and medicinal compounds that make cannabis such a unique plant.
+Growers should focus on the trichomes that resemble the shape of a mushroom, as these are the trichomes that contain the majority of psychoactive and medicinal compounds that make cannabis such a unique and desierable plant.
 This type of inspection will help the grower to accurately gauge the trichome stage a plant is in and whether it is ready to harvest.

 |Capitate-Stalked Trichomes that are mostly cloudy or milky in color.|